 Data is also sent back to the website the next time you visit.
 Cookies have become a concern for many people as they can track your activity and have become a security issue for certain types such as authentication cookies.

 For more control over your cookies, there are two Firefox extensions you might like; CookieKiller and BetterPrivacy.
-CookieKiller has very simple settings and allows you to permanently block cookies you have removed.
+CookieKiller [No Longer Available] has very simple settings and allows you to permanently block cookies you have removed.
 Using an icon in your Add-On Bar, you can open the Firefox Cookie Manager, enable Cookie Block, or just open your preferences.

 BetterPrivacy goes a bit further with a concentration on Flash Cookies.
 With a click you can remove all of the “Super Cookies” or just choose from the list in your preferences.
 You can also set BetterPrivacy to delete Flash cookies on startup, using a timer, or be notified when a new Flash cookie is stored.